danbev/learning-v8/README.md

 A polymorfic call site is one where there are many equally likely receiver types (and thus call targets).

-- Monomorfic means there is onle one receiver type
+- Monomorfic means there is only one receiver type
 - Polymorfic a few receiver types
 - Megamorfic very many receiver types